longturn/freeciv21/docs/Contributing/dev-env.rst

 SSH key pair to share with GitHub.
 Follow these `instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.

-With that setup, now it's time to clone the forked repository from your personal GitHub account to a local copy (e.g. sandbox) on your workstation.
-The typcial way to do this is with the :code:`https` protocol.
+With that set up, now it's time to clone the forked repository from your personal GitHub account to a local copy (e.g. sandbox) on your workstation.
+The typical way to do this is with the :code:`https` protocol.
 However, this only works if you want to download a copy of a repository and not push any changes back up.
 To do that, you have to use the :code:`ssh` protocol instead.